 In this case, the PPM shall provide an interface that enables access control for personal data using the PPM as PDP.

-3. If accessing personal data is permitted, PEP accesses the personal data and sends the personal data to the IN-AE as a response.
+3. If accessing personal data are permitted, PEP accesses the personal data and sends the personal data to the IN-AE as a response.

 B. The PPM works as PRP